Crystalwarrior/CC-Legacy/README.md

 Feel free to add upon and expand on the project.
 There's no guarantees on it being functional.

-Sprites credit to Fury McFlurry
+Character Sprites credit to Fury McFlurry under the CC-BY-4.0 license https://creativecommons.org/licenses/by/4.0/

 Sound effects sourced from freesound.org, see CC Client/sounds/credits.txt for attribution.